Speaker of the House Brian Bosma pounded his gavel 6 times to start another legislative session in which nothing could happen.

-The gallery had been filled with foreign exchange students, parents of House Republican interns, third graders and an AARP tour group at the first attempted meeting a few hours earlier.
-Along with the rumble of 200 booing protesters, he said this made the House chambers feel more like a football game than a legislative session.
+At the day’s first attempted meeting a few hours earlier, the gallery was filled with foreign exchange students, parents of House Republican interns, third graders and an AARP tour group.
+Along with the rumbles of 200 booing protesters just outside, Bosma said this made the session feel more like a football game.

-So, in his second attempt, Bosma did the only thing he could do — turn the floor over to Rep. Terry Goodin, D-Crothersville, one of the only Democrats in the room, to screams of delight from the protesters sitting cross-legged in front of the chamber’s viewing window.
+So, in his second attempt, Bosma did the only thing he could do—turn the floor over to Rep. Terry Goodin, one of the only Democrats in the room, to screams of delight from the protesters sitting cross-legged in front of the chamber’s viewing window.

 “Representative Goodin, your fans would like to hear from you,” Bosma said.

-For the 14th straight day, Democrats remained absent on the House floor, preventing the chamber from reaching the 67-member quorum it needs to conduct business.
+Democrats remained absent on the House floor again Monday, preventing the chamber from reaching the 67-member quorum it needs to conduct business.

 Their exodus continues at the Comfort Suites hotel in Urbana, Ill., where they’ve been hiding since Feb.
 22.